sourmash-bio/sourmash_plugin_directsketch/README.md

   --write-urlsketch-csv
                         Write urlsketch-formatted csv with all direct download links.
 Will be '{input_csv}.urlsketch.csv'.
   --no-overwrite-fasta  Requires `--keep-fasta`.
 If set, do not overwrite existing FASTA files in the --fastas directory.
 Will still re-download those files if needed for sketching.
-  --allow-empty-sigs    Allow empty signatures to be written to the output zipfile.
-Useful if restarting from batching and there are no more signatures that can be built.
+  --no-fail-on-empty    Do not fail if no signatures can be written (output zipfile will not be created).
+Useful if restarting from batching and there are no more signatures that
+                        can be built.
   -g, --genomes-only    Download and sketch genome (DNA) files only.
   -m, --proteomes-only  Download and sketch proteome (protein) files only.
 ```